 There is a popular sense that big tech companies’ power — paired with sometimes irresponsible and negligent behaviour — harms consumers and industry and needs to be regulated more effectively.
-While these giants face criticism — Amazon and Apple for their are with around the collection, privacy and use of consumer data.
-While only some of these issues raise actual antitrust questions, antitrust investigations are the strategy du jour. in online markets and digital infrastructure; Google for related to its web search service; and Facebook for enabling , and — all four
+While these giants face criticism — Amazon and Apple for their dominance in online markets and digital infrastructure; Google for business practices related to its web search service; and Facebook for enabling disinformation, election interference and manipulating user psychology — all four are viewed with suspicion around the collection, privacy and use of consumer data.
+While only some of these issues raise actual antitrust questions, antitrust investigations are the strategy du jour.

 Who Benefits from Reining In Tech?

 Yet, properly conceptualizing the exact nature of the challenges posed by technology giants, and identifying appropriate regulatory mechanisms to respond, is problematic.
-Although the European Union revealed one possible approach with its e fines on some firms for anticompetitive practices, US antitrust frameworks are currently understood narrowly in terms of effects on consumer welfare — specifically, the prices paid for goods and services.
+Although the European Union revealed one possible approach with its General Data Protection Regulation and the imposition of large fines on some firms for anticompetitive practices, US antitrust frameworks are currently understood narrowly in terms of effects on consumer welfare — specifically, the prices paid for goods and services.
 Given that tech companies often provide consumers with free or low-priced goods and services — such as search engines, product delivery and communications platforms — the prevailing antitrust paradigm is an unlikely candidate for effectively reining in their power.
-But cracks in the paradigm emerged when a groundbreaking and the imposition of larg on antitrust by then Yale law school student Lina Khan was among antitrust experts inside and outside government.
+But cracks in the paradigm emerged when a groundbreaking paper on antitrust by then Yale law school student Lina Khan was circulated and read widely among antitrust experts inside and outside government.